webplatform/docs/html/attributes/async/index.md

 /*
  * Programmatically created scripts are always asynchronous.
- * Therefore following results in an error:
+ * Therefore the following results in an error:
  */

 script = document.createElement('script');